yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 same-group valid-model parameter median, then global valid-model parameter median.
 A finite original local offset is retained; otherwise the selected source offset is used.
 Direct sources retain their uncertainty, while median sources use zero uncertainty.
-The original first-stage result, fit status, and other metadata are not rewritten.
+Repair changes only `mdpde` in the internal seed;
+the other `LocalGaussianResult` fields remain those read at second-stage entry.

-Group and global repair medians include only models satisfying that validity rule and are separate from the later third-stage group-median builder.
+The group and global median pools use each atom's valid local MDPDE model when available; otherwise they use that atom's first valid direct source in the same posterior, group-prior, then local-OLS order.
+They include only models satisfying the validity rule and are separate from the later third-stage group-median builder.
 If any selected atom cannot obtain a valid repaired seed, the second stage emits one warning in non-quiet mode and returns without applying an internal state.
 Non-quiet mode reports repair-source counts; debug logging additionally reports each repaired atom's original and replacement parameters.